 - The specific fellowship you are applying for should be considered when determining those individuals from whom you wish to request recommendations.
 You are strongly encouraged to discuss recommendation options with the GFA.

 - Requesting Letters of Recommendations – Be SURE to review this document prior to requesting letters of recommendation for your fellowship application.

 The Graduate Fellowship Committee (GFC):

-The Committee - comprised of three Wabash professors, the Writing Center Director, and the Graduate Fellowship Advisor - can help identify appropriate opportunities and will help you to polish your application materials, meet any stipulations, and prepare for interviews.
+The Committee - comprised of four Wabash professors and the Fellowship Advisor - can help identify appropriate opportunities and will help you to polish your application materials, meet any foundation requirements, and prepare for interviews.